 We derive the majority of our operating cash inflow from receipts on the sale of goods and services and cash outflow for the procurement of materials and labor; cash flow is therefore subject to market fluctuations and conditions.
 Most of our long-term contracts allow for several billing points (progress or milestone) that provide us with cash receipts as costs are incurred throughout the project rather than upon contract completion, thereby reducing working capital requirements.
 Consolidated Statement of Cash Flows

-Year ended D ecember 31,
+Year ended December 31,

-(In thousands) 2022 2021
+(In thousands) 2023 2022

 Net cash provided by (used in):

-Operating activities \$ 294,776 \$387,668
+Operating activities \$ 448,089 \$ 294,776

-Investing activities (325,867) (42,403)
+Investing activities (35,519) (325,867)

-Financing activities 129,428 (369,129)
+Financing activities (273,403) 129,428

-Effect of exchange rates (12,367) (3,380)
+Effect of exchange rates 10,726 (12,367)

-Net increase (decrease) in cash and cash equivalents \$ 85,970 \$ (27,244)
+Net increase in cash and cash equivalents \$ 149,893 \$ 85,970